khoureich/Clustered-IBE/README.md

 # Clustered IBE
 This is the implementation of the scheme named Clustered Identity-Based Encryption (CIBE) by Ahmad Khoureich Ka [1].
-Our CIBE uses the DDH based IPFE scheme of Agrawal et al. [2] as building block.
+CIBE uses the DDH based IPFE scheme of Agrawal et al. [2] as building block.

 ## Prerequisites
 The scheme is implemented in Python 3.7.17 using the Charm framework [6] version 0.50.